-The Particle mobile apps for iOS and Android will be deprecated in the future.
+The Particle mobile app for iOS will be deprecated in the future.
+The Android app has been deprecated.
 You should use web-based or CLI setup instead.

 You are viewing the Tinker documentation the Argon.
 To view the documentation for other devices, use the blue device selector below the Particle logo on the left side of the page.